zheng-hang/kong-flights/readme.md

 docker ps a
 ```
 ### Stop and Remove containers
-To stop a specific container
+To stop a specific container,
 ```sh
 docker stop <containerid>
 ```
-To remove a specific container
+To remove a specific container,
 ```sh
 docker rm <containerid>
 ```
-To bring down everything
+To bring down everything,
 ```sh
 docker compose down
 ```